-The UE authorization for multicast services may be at the following levels:
+The following authorizations are defined:

-- Whether a UE is authorized to receive any Multicast MBS session data at all.
+Whether the UE is authorized to use the Multicast service in the PLMN.

-- Whether and how a UE is authorized to receive a particular multicast service:
+The authorization for a UE of receiving the content of a specific multicast MBS session.

-- A Multicast MBS session may be open to any UEs and no authorization is needed;
+NOTE X: A Multicast MBS session may be open to any UEs and no authorization is needed;

 NOTE 1: UE authorization for a specific Multicast MBS session can be implicitly performed when UE is configured for a specific Multicast MBS session, e.g. via Service Announcement for public safety use case.

-NOTE 2: UE's authorization on whether it is authorized to receive any Multicast MBS session data takes precedence over the other authorization information, if any.
-E.g., if the UE is not authorized to receive Multicast MBS session data, network will not send the data to the UE even if the Multicast MBS session is open to any UEs.
+NOTE 2: The authorization mentioned by a) is required even if an authorization according to b) is available,.
+E.g., if the UE is not authorized to use the Multicast service in the PLMN, PLMN will not send the data to the UE even if the Multicast MBS session is open to any UEs.

 - A Multicast MBS session requires the 5GS to authorize the UE based on authorization information, e.g. preconfigured, or provided by the AF (see clause 7.1.1).

-Editor's note: Whether and how the 5GC supports authentication/authorization for the UE access the multicast services performed by a Content Provider is FFS.

 The procedure for UE authorization is a part of UE join procedure and is described in clause 7.2.1.